The following is the summary of the roadmap.

 Implication of change in accounting would have a direct implication on the way businesses are run.
-For example, it could affect credit rating, debt covenants, dividend distribution, employee KPI and bonuses, managerial remunerations, financial-product's design, taxes, exit clause of your investors, contingent consideration (on acquisition).
+For example, it could affect credit rating, debt covenants, dividend distribution, employee KPI and bonuses, managerial remunerations, taxes, etc.

 IFRS may not bring significant accounting changes to all companies.
 The impact of the move could be quite significant for certain companies with complex transactions.
-The impacts of change to IFRS need careful analysis.
-Prior to embracing full-fledged conversion, a preliminary study would help you (1) assess the level of complexities and challenges, and (2) prepare and plan for effective and efficient conversion exercise.
+The impacts of change to Ind AS need careful analysis.
+Prior to embracing full-fledged conversion, a preliminary study would help you assess the level of complexities and challenges, and then prepare and plan for effective and efficient conversion exercise.